Created on

 The lost heartbeat threshold is the number of consecutive heartbeat packets that must not be received from another cluster unit before the unit is assumed to have failed.

 The default value is 6 (this can differ by model.
-Ex: For VM models the default can be 20), meaning that if 6 heartbeat packets are not received from a cluster unit in a row, that cluster unit is considered to have failed.
+For example, for VM models, the default can be 20), meaning that if 6 heartbeat packets are not received from a cluster unit in a row, that cluster unit is considered to have failed.
 The range is 1 to 60 packets.

 If the primary cluster unit does not receive a heartbeat packet from a subordinate unit before the heartbeat threshold expires, the primary unit assumes that the subordinate unit has failed.